Perryville Battlefield State Historic Site Resources

 Jeff Shaara, author of the guidebook Jeff Shaara's Civil War Battlefields: Discovering America's Hallowed Ground

 , lists Perryville Battlefield as one of the 10 great Civil War places to visit in USA Today

 The battlefield is one of the most unaltered Civil War sites in the nation; vistas visible today are virtually those soldiers saw on that fateful day in 1862.
 A self-guided walking tour on the battlefield interprets battle events.
 This is one of the stops along Kentucky's Lincoln Heritage Trail.

-Open December through March by appointment only.
+November through March by appointment only.